All employees have basic rights in the workplace, including the right to privacy, fair compensation, and freedom from discrimination.

 A job applicant has assured protections before being hired.
 Those include the right to be free from discrimination based on age, gender, race, natural origin, or religion during the hiring process.
 Moreover, a prospective employer cannot ask family-related questions during any hiring stage.

 There is some information that an employer may not pursue concerning an applicant or employee.
-They may not access a credit or background check of the employer informs the individual in writing and obtains their approval.
+They may not access a credit or background check unless the employer informs the individual in writing and obtains their approval.

 In most states, employees have a right to privacy while at work.
 This includes: